NoSQL vs SQL? How to Choose the Best Fit for a Project

 Data mining and machine learning are processes of analyzing data in order to extract useful information and patterns that can be used in decision-making processes.
 These techniques are usually applied over enormous and extremely versatile data.
 Therefore, in such projects, NoSQL databases are a better choice.

-Having studied the factors that affect the decision, the answer can easily be found.
-If the project is expected to see drastic changes, needs to handle a huge and versatile amount of data, or the database entities and schema are ambiguous at the start, go for NoSQL.
+When making the NoSQL vs SQL decision, the needs of the project should be your guiding light.
+If the project is expected to see drastic changes, needs to handle a huge and versatile amount of data, or the database entities and schema are ambiguous at the start, go for the best NoSQL database you can afford.

 However, if the project needs to handle small and homogeneous data, and the database entities are clearly defined with unambiguous relationships (which rarely is the case), SQL is a good fit.